matwilso/matwilso.github.io/_posts/gpt-sim.md

 It’s all differentiable and can be placed directly in our PyTorch/TensorFlow computational graph.
 Gradients flow like water.

 Model-based learning algos can plug directly into it.
 Plan ahead and pipe RL gradients directly through the model.
 Maybe with some fully continuous, fully differentiable analog of MCTS, which has worked so well in AlphaGo/Zero/Mu.
-(I know stuff like this does exist, but there hasn't yet been a slam dunk win like MCTS planning is in the discrete case.)
+(I know stuff like this does exist, but there hasn't yet been a slam dunk win like MCTS planning is for AlphaGo.)

 Train a robot to paint your room.
 Visualize the sequence of actions the robot would take.
 Make modifications.
 “Be careful not to spill on the rug, and don’t paint the baseboards.”
 Visualize the adjusted behavior to ensure it achieves exactly what you had in mind.